 Scenario sprint: faqs

-How is scenario planning relevant to educational institutions?
+How is scenario planning relevant to you as a decision maker?

-Like all organizations that aim to be successful in the future as well as today, schools also face long-term commitments in a fast-changing environment.
-Scenario planning helps school leaders prepare for multiple possible futures, rather than relying on a single forecast.
+Like all organizations that aim to be successful in the future as well as today, your organization certainly faces the need to make long-term commitments in a fast-changing environment.
+Scenario planning helps an organization’s leaders prepare for multiple possible futures, rather than relying on a single forecast.

 What will we take away from the day?

-Four plausible future scenarios for your school, key signals to watch, strategic options for each scenario, and a framework you can use later with your leadership team or board.
+Four plausible future scenarios for your organization, key signals to watch, strategic options for each scenario, and a framework you can use later with your leadership team or board.

 What will we actually do during the workshop?